 High humidity in a grow room is typically caused by a combination of environmental factors, plant activity, and equipment setup.

-Common Reasons for High Humidity in Grow Room
+Common Reasons for High Humidity in a Grow Room

 1. Transpiration from Plants